 Bobby Hill has been the head coach of Mission College Baseball since 2015.
-He has an overall record of 64-48-1 in three seasons.
-The Saints won the conference title in 2016 behind a 28-13 overall record and 15-5 mark in the Coast Conference and Golden Gate division.
-They finished that season in the Super Regionals.
+He has an overall record of 91-65-1 in three seasons.
+The Saints have twice won conference titles in 2016 and 2018 and reached the Super Regionals both seasons winning the first round of the NCAA Regional.

 Following the 2016 season, 10 players went onto play at the next level, nine at four-year colleges and another, Matt Hearn, into the Braves organization (after being accepted to UConn).

-In 1999 the Chicago White Sox drafted Bobby in the second round.
-Bobby played for the Newark Bears of the Atlantic League until he was drafted in the second round and signed by the Chicago Cubs in 2000.
-In 1996, Bobby Hill was drafted in the fifth round by the Anaheim Angels out of Leland High School in San Jose, CA. Bobby instead chose to attend the University of Miami.
+In 1999 the Chicago White Sox drafted Hill in the second round.
+Hill played for the Newark Bears of the Atlantic League until he was drafted in the second round and signed by the Chicago Cubs in 2000.
+In 1996, Hill was drafted in the fifth round by the Anaheim Angels out of Leland High School in San Jose.
+Hill instead chose to attend the University of Miami.

 During his 2006 season, while playing with Triple-A Portland (San Diego), he was selected to play for the Olympic Qualifying Team USA where he led the tournament in hitting with a .522 BA.
 He re-signed with the Chicago Cubs in 2007.